NoNameOW/Science/Sediments.md

 Sediments
 </h1>
 <br>
-All the weatherign and erosion has worn down the rock to sediments!
+All the weathering and erosion has worn down the rock to sediments!
 <br>
 <a href="Sedimentary">Compaction and Cementation!</a>
 </html>